InRule/DMNModeler/doc/DMNModels.md

 # Basic tep by step

-There are some very good books on decision modeling from James Taylor and Jan Purchase that cover indepth practice ![Real World Decision Modeling with DMN] (https://www.amazon.com/Real-World-Decision-Modeling-James-Taylor/dp/0929652592/ref=sr_1_3?dchild=1&keywords=James+Taylor+dmn&qid=1632853023&sr=8-3).
+There are some very good books on decision modeling from James Taylor and Jan Purchase that cover indepth practice [Real World Decision Modeling with DMN] (https://www.amazon.com/Real-World-Decision-Modeling-James-Taylor/dp/0929652592/ref=sr_1_3?dchild=1&keywords=James+Taylor+dmn&qid=1632853023&sr=8-3).

 Here is a step by step guide to begin designing a decision model:
 1. Start brainstorming on what problem needs to be solved.